dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 - [`DocumentScanner()`]({{ site.api }}document-scanner.html#documentscanner)

-This step creates the **DDS** UI, which occupies the entire visible area of the browser window by default when launched.
+This step creates the **MDS** UI, which occupies the entire visible area of the browser window by default when launched.
 If needed, you can specify a container to restrict the UI's size.
 For more details, refer to [Confine DocumentScanner UI to a Specific Container](#example-1-confine-documentscanner-ui-to-a-specific-container).

 > [!WARNING]
 > Instantiating the `DocumentScanner` requires a valid license key.

-### Launch DDS
+### Launch MDS

 ```javascript
 const result = await documentScanner.launch();